 Nader came to prominence in 1965 with the publication of his book 'Unsafe at Any Speed', a critique on the lack of safety of American-made cars.
 Although just one of the book's eight chapters covers the Corvair, the 1960-1963 Corvair received most of the attention.

 Unlike today, the Corvair was made in an era when cars were imperfect.
 Early-year models had been involved in accidents involving spins and rollovers.
 More than 100 lawsuits were pending against GM related to accidents involving the popular compact car, which subsequently became the initial material for Nader's investigations.
 The accidents all stemmed from the rear suspension of the 1960-63 Corvairs.

 Corvair Tire Pressure

-The Corvair relied on an unusually high front to rear pressure differential (15psi front, 26psi rear when cold, 18 psi and 30psi when hot).
+The Corvair relied on a staggered front to rear tire pressure differential (15psi front, 26psi rear when cold, 18 psi and 30psi when hot).
 If the tires were inflated equally, as was standard practice for all other cars at the time, the result was a dangerous oversteer.
-This condition was not clearly stated to Chevrolet salespeople and Corvair owners.
+This condition was not always stated to Chevrolet salespeople and Corvair owners.

 Front Sway Bar